Coping With Holiday Stress: 11 Parenting Tips

 - Pace yourself (if possible).
 Adults and children rarely do well when they’re rushed.
 Kids detect the panicked demeanor of their parents, and parents then get irritable when their anxious kids act out.
 So, don’t do it all at once.
 If you can, spread out the errands and ask your family members to help with the chores and preparations.

 - Pick your battles.
 The already present frenzy means that most attempts at reprimand will be met with greater than normal emotional responses.
-If you tell that teenager to take her feet off the dashboard, you might get more than the average earful, and it might not be worth that level of discord.
+If you tell your teenager to take her feet off the dashboard, you might get more than the average earful, and it might not be worth that level of discord.
 Save your angry moments for the times when things are really going south.
 Remember that emotions are always raw at the holidays.

 - Don’t forget those who are not there.
 Someone is always missing during the holidays.
 It may seem painful to bring up a lost one, or a family member who cannot make it home, but telling stories, watching old videos and looking at photos is always helpful in bringing the family together.
 Kids love to hear stories about family members—where they came from, what they did, what they’re doing now.
 Don’t forget that physical absence is not the same as emotional absence.

 - Don’t let the ghosts of holidays past haunt you.
 Many people find the holidays to be incredibly stressful when they painfully recall holidays in the past.
 This is especially the case for families with old and not easily forgotten family conflicts.
 Adults might recall the bitter disputes between their parents, fights between parents and grandparents, or battles between parents and kids.
-Some families have individuals who experienced the holidays under traumatic situations involving domestic violence, alcoholism and substance abuse.
+Some families have individuals who experienced the holidays under traumatic situations involving domestic violence, alcoholism, or substance use disorder.
 In these circumstances, the holidays can come to carry an important and difficult reminder: the loss of an “ideal” family, or, at least, one that is peaceful and happy.
 Kids pick up on these memories like sponges.
 While painful memories cannot be erased, dwelling on past grievances without resolution is not likely to be productive.
 It’s far better to acknowledge the pain (after all, the kids and others already know that these are not easy times) than to try and make life in the moment better for all.

 - Keep the focus on gratitude.
 Every year has its ups and downs.
 The holidays can be an important venue for reflecting on seminal moments in family and personal life and most importantly in relationships.
 It’s fitting that we traditionally sing Auld Lang Syne New Year’s Eve.
 This tune never fails to evoke nostalgia.
 Keeping the focus on gratitude—how grateful we are to be together regardless of the adversities or losses we have suffered—is resilience-building.
 There exists something precious in family conversations about the past, especially if we emphasize the gifts of being together in the here and now.